Head of the Charles Regatta in Boston - 2018

 Where to Watch the Race

-Seven bridges span the river along the 3-mile race course, and you'll find excellent views from all of them.
+Six bridges span the Charles along the 3-mile race course, and you'll find excellent views from all of them, as well as several parks along the river.

 Many fans like the Eliot Bridge because the bend in the river at this point means you'll see the rowers display their skills as they navigate a hairpin turn right before they pass under the bridge.
 The Eliot Bridge Enclosure provides (for a fee) viewing near the river, along with breakfast, lunch, and drinks.